 Any long term business investment minded person can tell you that they keep a daily eye on every trade that is happening on the stock Market.
 I can assure you the recent IPO from Facebook sent shivers down the spines of many people.
 It is however a big decision to make, investing in an IPO and it should not be made lightly.
 Seek financial and stock advise from expects who are professionals at business forecast, then sit down and make your decision.

 About the author

 A little bit about myself.
-I am a 42 years old manager of a Fortune 500 company.
+I am a 44 years old manager of a Fortune 500 company.
 I have been investing for the past 24 years.
 I have been burned before and I have won and lost millions in the stock market before.
+Don’t try to talk me into short selling.
 I have finally decided to invest according to strict principles.
-The best way to keep my discipline is to write this blog followed by thousands of people.
+The best way to keep myself in the know is to write and research about IPs.

 Our objectives at IPOday is to distribute information about IPOs and provide our honest opinions about these investments vehicules.